nikbearbrown/Causal-Inference/README.md

 ## What is Causal Inference

 The following explores the evolution of causal inference, from David Hume’s philosophical principles to modern statistical methods, emphasizing randomized experiments, observational studies, and counterfactual reasoning.
 It distinguishes between different conceptions of causation and highlights the progression of causal inference methodologies in statistics.
+Throughout, we will focus on practical examples in **marketing** and **medicine**, with a special emphasis on **COVID-19** case studies to illustrate real-world applications of these methods.

 ### **1. Hume’s Conception of Causation**
 David Hume (1740) proposed three criteria for causation: